 Integrated Pest Control: Combining DIY Tactics with Expert Treatments

-• You continue regular cleaning, decluttering, and sealing entry points (spider prevention).
+- Continue regular cleaning, decluttering, and sealing entry points (spider prevention)

-• You use natural spider repellent like peppermint oil in sensitive areas or as a first line of defense.
+- Use natural spider repellent like peppermint oil in sensitive areas as a first line of defense

-• You use vacuuming or spider traps for spiders you see inside your home.
+- Use vacuuming or spider traps for spiders you see inside your home

-• You hire a pest control company for recurring exterior treatments to maintain a protective barrier around your house and address any persistent indoor spider activity.
+- Hire a pest control company for recurring exterior treatments to maintain a protective barrier around your house

 Our Seasonal Protection Plan is designed around this idea.
 We provide regular exterior treatments targeting pests active each season, which helps prevent spiders from entering your home.
 This consistent approach, combined with your own efforts to keep your home tidy, offers the best long-term spider control.
 Remember, with our service, if spiders return between scheduled visits, we offer free unlimited callbacks.
 That’s part of The Better Promise.